 - For liquidity risk management, a minimum liquidity requirement was introduced and committed credit facilities with the main local partner banks were established in 2011.
 The minimum required level of the liquidity position equals the State’s six-month negative net cash flow comprising:

-- transactional requirements, meaning the excess of budgeted monthly outgoings over budgeted revenue (also taking into account entities such as the Health Insurance Fund and the Unemployment Insurance Fund whose cash management is consolidated with central government), including debt and interest payments during the next one-month period, and
+- transactional requirements, meaning the excess of budgeted monthly outgoings over budgeted revenue, monthly outgoings of the Health Insurance Fund and the Unemployment Insurance Fund (whose cash management is consolidated with central government) and monthly debt and interest payments, and

 - precautionary requirements, representing an estimate of the deterioration in budgeted tax revenues over the following six months in the event of an economic downturn of the severity experienced in 2009 and a provision for liabilities from guarantees given by the State that are expected to crystallise in the following six months.